 There are a few different ways we can use dental implants to replace multiple missing teeth.
 Your dentist will discuss the possibilities with you, and recommend what is best for your specific case.

 One of the most popular is with a fixed bridge, which consists of many separate pieces.
-There are also implant-supported dentures, which attach to the jaw bone and don’t require you to wear them all the time.
+There are also implant-supported dentures, which attach to the jawbone and don’t require you to wear them all the time.
 However, they’re not removable like the full denture.

 Individual Teeth Implants